Swaziland CBDC Tracker

 5.26/10

-Eswatini is in the pilot phase.
+Swaziland (also known as Eswatini or eSwatini) is in the pilot phase.
 On its CBDC webpage, the Central Bank of Eswatini said, “The Bank is carefully examining whether there is a need to issue a CBDC in Eswatini and how such a CBDC could work. … However, the Bank has not yet decided whether to introduce one.”
 Among these efforts, the central bank reported it has conducted a proof-of-concept and two pilot projects.

 CBDC History and Development